stackbit/stackbit-components/README.md

 Check out the components at [https://components.stackbit.com/](https://components.stackbit.com/)

-## Import Component Library into a Next.js theme
+## Import Component Library into a Next.js site

-1. Use existing Next.js-Tailwind site or follow [these steps](https://tailwindcss.com/docs/guides/nextjs) to create new one.
+1. You can import this component library into existing Next.js site that uses Tailwind or follow [these steps](https://tailwindcss.com/docs/guides/nextjs) to create a new one.
-1. Install stackbit components library
+1. Install Stackbit components library by running

    ```shell
    npm install @stackbit/components